-The stir fry tasted so good despite its simplicity that it really didn’t need the eggs to make it more palatable.
+The snow peas and zucchini stir fry tasted so good despite its simplicity that it really didn’t need the eggs to make it more palatable.
 The secret?
 First, never overcook the vegetables in a stir fry.
 Second, layer the seasonings.
 Season the vegetables lightly.
 In this case, salt and pepper for the basic seasoning, and a bit of sugar to blend with the chilies.
 There is no need to season the meat since it is already cooked and seasoned.
 The little soy sauce added toward the end will bring all the flavors together.

 This is a stir fried dish so you may want to start with a refresher on stir frying basics.

 - 1 onion, thinly sliced